vsespb/mt-aws-glacier/README.md

 * When playing with Glacier make sure you will be able to delete all your archives, it's impossible to delete archive or non-empty vault in amazon console now.
 Also make sure you have read _all_ Amazon Glacier pricing/faq.

-* Read their pricing FAQ again, really.
+* Read their pricing [FAQ][Amazon Glacier faq] again, really.
 Beware of retrieval fee.

 * *Backup your local journal file*.
 Currently it's impossible to correctly restore backup without journal file. ( *Remote metadata storage will be implemented soon* )